containerum/containerum/CONTRIBUTING.md

 # Contributing to Containerum project

 Containerum project welcomes all contributions.
-Before submitting a contribution, please read through this document.
+Before submitting a contribution, please read this document carefully.

-Containerum source code is written in Go.
-Containerum consists of several components.
-To contribute, go to the component repository and sumbit all changes there:
+Containerum consists of several components written in GO.
+To contribute, please go to the component repository and sumbit all changes there:

 * [**api-gateway**](https://github.com/containerum/gateway) provides routing for Containerum components
 * [**user-manager**](https://github.com/containerum/user-manager) is a service for managing users, groups, credentials, blacklists for Containerum